NijiDigital/phpstan-rules/README.md

 ### `DoctrineMigrationsSafeMigration`

 Detects potentially unsafe database migration operations that could break backward compatibility in Doctrine migrations.
-Operations can be marked as safe using the `@safe-migration` annotation.
+Operations can be marked as safe using PHPStan's standard `@phpstan-ignore` comment.

 #### Examples